-Figure 14.
+Figure 13.
 Shoreline position comparison at South Padre Island site SPI08.
 Shorelines include the wet-beach/dry-beach boundary mapped on September 27, 2011, and September 26, 2012, by THSCMP students using GPS and the shoreline proxy extracted from airborne lidar data acquired in February 2012.
 Shorelines are superimposed on NAIP imagery acquired on April 23, 2012.
-From Paine and others (2014).
+From Paine and other (2014).

-The Surfside Beach profile site SURF2 on Follets Island (Fig. 15; Paine and Caudle, 2020) is representative of data comparison all along the Texas coast.
-At this site, there is excellent positional agreement between the 2019 lidar-derived shoreline proxy; the wet-beach/dry-beach boundary mapped on April 24, 2019, by THSCMP participants and Bureau staff; and the 2019 aerial imagery.
-The lidar-derived shoreline position also coincides with the visual wet-beach/dry-beach boundary on the 2018 NAIP imagery.
+The long-term rates of Gulf shoreline movement along the Texas coast have been updated through 2019.
+The shoreline position extracted from 2019 lidar data was verified by visually comparing the shoreline proxy contour elevation with the wetbeach/dry-beach boundary as shown on georeferenced 2016 and 2018 NAIP aerial photographs and imagery acquired during the airborne survey.
+We used beach profiles and GPS-mapped shorelines acquired by the THSCMP near the dates of the lidar survey to compare the observed wet- and dry-beach positions.
+The Surfside Beach profile site SURF2 on Follets Island (Fig. 14; Paine and others, 2021) is representative of data comparison all along the Texas coast.
+At this site, there is excellent positional agreement between the 2019 lidar-derived shoreline proxy; the wet-beach/dry-beach boundary mapped on April 24, 2019, by THSCMP participants and Bureau staff; 2018 NAIP imagery, and 2019 aerial imagery.

-Figure 15.
+Figure 14.
 Shoreline position comparison at Surfside Beach site SURF2.
 Shorelines include the wet-beach/dry-beach boundary mapped on April 24, 2019, by THSCMP students and Bureau staff using ground GPS and the 1 m (3.3 ft) above mean sea level shoreline proxy extracted from airborne lidar data acquired in spring 2019, superimposed on 2019 Bureau imagery.
-From Paine and Caudle (2020).
+From Paine and others (2021).